 You’ve caught the yoga bug…

-You love the post-yoga glow and that feeling of being stronger while also a little calmer… and you just want more of that in your life!
+You love the post-yoga glow and that feeling of being stronger while also calmer… and you just want more of that in your life!

 As you yearn to learn more the idea of doing a yoga teacher training course grows and grows, but start researching and it all becomes a little confusing… Goodbye yogic calm, hello bafflement!

-Let’s get clear on choosing the right yoga training for you
+Let’s get clear on how to choose the best yoga teacher training

 First thing’s first, you are not likely to cover everything you want to learn in one course… so you could think of your first course simply as a starting place to explore yoga further and deeper.
 Here we look into some important factors to consider when embarking on a yoga teacher training journey.

 Do you love the idea of doing the training course itself over and above the idea of teaching yoga?
 If so follow your heart’s desire to the location of your dreams and just revel in a month of being able to immerse yourself in yoga.
 This can be a good place to start even if you do want to teach, see it as a sort of foundation course.
 While intensives can be a great way to learn a lot in a short period of time, they are not likely to give you time and space to mature into being a teacher with the confidence to go and set up class once you return home.
 Saying that some people do, and if you have a lot of prior yoga experience this can also act as your foundation.

 If on the other hand you think you may want to teach at the end of your course, have a good think about the sort of teacher you want to be and the sort of yoga you’d like to teach.
 Find a teacher who you inspires you and try a few teachers to see which method of yoga and teaching you relate to best.
 When you have some idea of the sort of teacher you want to be you can start to find a suitable school.